-To successfully setup your B2B Commerce (ISC) in the Cloud developer environment, the following must be completed:
+To successfully set up your Configured Commerce in the Cloud developer environment, the following must be completed:

 - Possess knowledge and understanding of the Git technology and command line tools